-Our amended and restated certificate of incorporation contains certain requirements and restrictions that will apply to us until the completion of our initial business combination.
+Our amended and restated certificate of incorporation contains certain requirements and restrictions relating to this offering that will apply to us until the completion of our initial business combination.
 These provisions cannot be amended without the approval of the holders of at least 65% of our common stock.
-Our initial stockholders, who collectively beneficially own 20% of our common stock, will participate in any vote to amend our amended and restated certificate of incorporation and will have the discretion to vote in any manner they choose.
+Our initial stockholders, who will collectively beneficially own 20% of our common stock upon the closing of this offering (assuming they do not purchase any units in this offering and excluding the representative's shares), will participate in any vote to amended and restated certificate of incorporation and will have the discretion to vote in any manner they choose.
 Specifically, our amended and restated certificate of incorporation provides, among other things, that: